 In contrast to Victron’s SuperPack batteries or other popular battery brands like SOK that have built-in BMS systems, Victron’s Smart batteries use an external BMS.
 While this certainly adds complexity (which we discuss in this blog post).

 2) Higher current.
 The external BMS Smart batteries have substantially higher maximum continuous charging and discharging specifications.
 The SuperPack batteries (internal BMS) are rated at 100 amps continuous for charging and discharging whereas the Smart batteries (external BMS) can handle twice that (200 amps continuous).
 This allows the batteries to be charged rapidly if you have a high-current charging source (like a secondary alternator) and, probably more importantly in the context of vans, it allows you to run large loads, like a MultiPlus inverter/charger, off fewer batteries.
-Consider that the most popular Victron inverter/charger (the MultiPlus 12/3000/120) can pull nearly 400 amps (!) when powering a few high draw appliances such as an induction cooktop and a microwave.
+Consider that the most popular Victron inverter/charger (the MultiPlus 12/3000/120) pulls well over 200 amps when outputting 3000 watts of AC and can go over 400 amps briefly when surging to 6000 of inverted AC.
+Often these inverters are tasked with running an induction cooktop and a microwave plus other loads simultaneously.
 If you are using batteries that max out at 100 amps continuous discharge, you would need 4x of them, wired in parallel to support that load.
 Switch to the external BMS, Smart lithium batteries and you only need 2x.

 3) More finite control.
 Externalizing the BMS and using the types of devices that we discuss in this post enable much more control on how your power system will respond to the battery state.
 Here again, this adds complexity, but also adds features.
 For some folks this will be an advantage and for others, well, not so much.